Neuroscience and Psychology - BSc (Hons)

 Accreditation and professional recognition

 This programme is accredited by the British Psychological Society or The Royal Society of Biology if you specialise in Neuroscience.
+Graduates from accredited degree programmes are equipped with well-rounded knowledge and skill sets, making them highly employable both within and beyond their chosen field.

 "I gained invaluable experience working in Malaysia during the summer of 2017 on a three month research project which was secured by way of application and interview with the department of Life Sciences, involved applying to train in Malaysia (Universiti Sains Malaysia, Penang)."